VimYoung/dotfiles/README.md

 4. The config doesn't try to rice apps, at least for now.
 I will eventually add them but after all the above checkboxes are met, I might add app rices too, and 2-3 more themes with wallust just so that my eyes don't get tired of seeing Rose Piné.
-## Future work

-Okay, so this section maintains as a todo list for the annoying things I want to stop and new tools/features I want to add in the workflow, it serves as a reference to what changes can come next.

-- [x] todo 1
-- [ ] todo 2

 ---
 ## Footnotes